I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 5. Prosecco (Veneto and Friuli-Venezia Giulia)

 Among the most appreciated Italian wines in the world, you cannot miss the Prosecco, un sparkling wine produced mainly in the regions of Veneto and Friuli-Venezia Giulia.
-The Prosecco is made from Glera grapes and is famous for its light bubbles and freshness, with notes of green apple, pear, citrus and white flowers.
+The Prosecco is made from Glera grapes and is famous for its Sparkling wine lightness and freshness, with notes of green apple, pear, citrus and white flowers.

-It is a perfect wine for aperitifs and toasting on any occasion, thanks to its lightness and its often affordable price compared to other international sparkling wines.
+It is a perfect wine for aperitifs and toasting on any occasion, thanks to its lightness and the often affordable price compared to other international sparkling wines.

 • Recommended pairings: Ideal as an aperitif, but also goes well with fish dishes, light appetizers and salads.